RubSar/passport-google-oauth/README.md

 For a complete, working example, refer to the [OAuth 2.0 example](https://github.com/sdalezman/passport-google-oauth/tree/master/examples).

 ## Tests
+    (NOTE: tests currently do not pass -> need to fix)
     $ npm install --dev
     $ make test